Just like you, I love Facebook and I am almost always online checking out what’s the latest out there.

 People do not join Facebook to buy things.
 People generally join Facebook to stay connected with their friends, families and interest groups.
 Therefore, this makes Facebook a great site to offer soft solutions as opposed to selling stuff.

-Through these mailing lists, I give free, genuine advice to the people on my mailing list.
+Through these mailing lists, I give free, genuine advice to subscribers.

-Of course once in a while I do marketing blasts.
+Of course once in a while I do marketing blasts and sell HEAVILY.

 Whenever I sell a product, 80% of my buyers come from my mailing list.
 In fact, research shows that email marketing gives back more than $30 for every $1 invested.